danube/node-red-contrib-smarthome-alarm/README.md

 ## Arming topic
 A defined message arms or disarms the node.
 The message must contain a boolean `true` or `false` to arm or disarm and must contain a defined topic.
 If this field is left blank, the topic must be "activate".
 ## Warning time
+_That's the time when you open a window but have not disarmed the node until the siren shouts._

-When armed, the node watches out for any message on the input.
-If a message appears, a warning will be sent inside the output message but the alarm is still false, until the warning time has been reached.
-That's the time when you open a window but have not disarmed the node until the siren shouts.
+When armed, the node watches out for any message on the input (not containing the arming topic).
+If you have configured a warning time bigger than zero, after a message, the node will send a warning message first.
+Once the warning time has elapsed, the node will send an alarm message.
+If you have configured a zero warning time, the node will send an alarm message immediately.

 ## Allow msg.timeout to verwrite
 Together with the TBC
 ## Debug